ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The client MUST abort if any of the following happen for any HPKE config
 request:

-* the GET request failed or didn't return a valid HPKE configuration; or
+* the GET request failed or did not return a valid HPKE configuration; or
-* the HPKE configuration specifies a KEM, KDF, or AEAD algorithm the client doesn't recognize.
+* the HPKE configuration specifies a KEM, KDF, or AEAD algorithm the client does not recognize.

 Aggregators SHOULD use HTTP caching to permit client-side caching of this resource {{!RFC5861}}.
 Aggregators SHOULD favor long cache lifetimes to avoid